pickinanameainteasy/Gas-Alerts/README.md

 # Installing modules
 Run install_modules.bat (Windows) or install_modules.sh (Linux).
 NOTE: you must have both python and pip installed for these files to work.

-Alternatively, you can install requests-html and notify-run using the following commands:
+Alternatively, you can install requests-html and notify-run using the following commands (try with pip3 if these commands don't work):

 pip install requests-html